dplochcoder/hkspoilerviewer/README.md

 ## Exclusions

-Several types of checks are excluded from search results by default; you can un-exclude them by checking them in the Exclusions section at the bottom.
+Several types of checks are excluded from search results by default; you can un-exclude them by checking them in the Exclusions section near the bottom.

+## Skips

+By default, logic assumes you only want to do the skips that were configured when creating the seed.
+In the Skips section at the bottom, you can turn on individual skips, putting their results "in logic".
+This allows you to constrain the out-of-logic search results to more manageable sizes.

 ### Vanilla (#)